 This jumping bunny is a variation on the traditional origami leaping frog.
 Make a few folds and tap the bunny’s back to see it hop.
-It is great for families or groups and with a little preparation by the adults or teen leaders, this project is fast and fun.
+This is a great craft for families or groups and with a little preparation by the adults or teen leaders, this project is fast and fun.

 Related craft: Try your hand at another origami animal in the Origami Flying Bird craft project.